cassproject/CASS/README.md

 ## Docker

-Docker images for standalone instances (based on Ubuntu) and distributed/scalable instances (based on Alpine Linux) can be found at:
+Docker images for standalone instances (based on Ubuntu) and distributed/scalable instances (based on Node and Alpine Linux) can be found at:

 https://hub.docker.com/r/cassproject/cass